-Carnival Cruise Line has cancelled all cruises from all U.S. homeports until May 2021.
-All cruises from Australian homeports are cancelled through May 19, 2021.
+Carnival Cruise Line has cancelled all cruises from all U.S. homeports until July 2021.
+All cruises from Australian homeports are cancelled through June 28, 2021.

-AIDA Cruises has canceled all cruises until March 6, 2021.
+AIDA Cruises has canceled all cruises until July 31, 2021.

 Amadeus River Cruises resumed operation on July 27, 2020.